GaryChengld/LearningAWS/AWS-Certified-Developer.md

  * Atchitectures can get extremely complicated, AWS x-ray allows you to debug what is happening
  * Lambda can do things globally, you can use it to backup S3 buckets to other S3 buckets etc
  * Know your triggers

+ #### API Gateway

+ API - An API is an application programming interface

+Type of APIs
+* Restful APIs - Uses Json
+* SOAP APIs - Use XML

+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.
+Using API Gateway, you can create RESTful APIs and WebSocket APIs that enable real-time two-way communication applications.
+API Gateway supports containerized and serverless workloads, as well as web applications.

+What can API gateway do?
+* Expost HTTPS endpoints to define a Restful API
+* Serverless-ly connect to services like Lambda & DynamoDB
+* Send each API endpoint to a different target
+* Run efficiently with low cost
+* Scale effortlessly
+* Track and control usage by API key
+* Throttle requests to prevent attacks
+* Connect to CloudWatch to log all requests for monitoring
+* Maintain multiple versions for your APIs

+How do I configure API Gateway
+* Define an API (Container)
+* Define resources and nested resource (URL paths)
+* For each resource
+  * Select supported HTTP methods
+  * Set Security
+  * Choose target (EC2, Lambda, DynamoDB etc.)
+  * Set request and response transformations
+* Deploy API to a stage
+  * Uses API gateway domain, by default
+  * Can use custom domain
+  * Supports AWS certificate manmager: free SSL/TSL certs.

+API Caching - You can enable API caching in Amazon API Gateway to chache your endpoint's response.

+Exam Tips
+* Remember what API gateway is at a high level
+* API Gateway has caching caoabilities to increase performance
+* API gateway is low cost and scales automatically
+* You can throttle API gateway to prevent attacks
+* You can log results to CloudWatch
+* If you are using javascript that uses multiple domains with API gateway, ensure that you have enabled CORS on API gateway
+* CORS is enforced by the client